mdabrarfaiyaj/yeast-genome-analysis/README.md

 ### Genome Composition
 - Coding sequences are the approximately 42.5% of the genome
-- Non-coding DNA are the almost 57.5% of the genome
+- Non-coding sequences are the almost 57.5% of the genome

 ---